Extinct for 60 years, Cheetahs to run again in Indian jungles

 The International Union for Conservation of Nature (IUCN), which provides inputs to governments and institutions on biodiversity, climate change and sustainable development, has given no objection for the translocation.

-Cheetah, a large cat of the sub-family Felinae, which runs at the speed of 110 to 120 km per hour, is now extinct in India.
+Cheetah, a large cat of the subfamily Felinae, which runs at the speed of 110 to 120 km per hour, is now extinct in India.